 2.6 Cooperation: Whilst recognising the need for researchers to protect their own research interests and those of any funding body, the University encourages researchers to be as open as possible in discussing their work and exchanging ideas with other professionals and the public, provided that this is consistent with the Data Protection Act 1998, and any considerations of confidentiality.

 2.9 Health, safety and wellbeing: Researchers must ensure the dignity, rights, safety and wellbeing of all involved in research and avoid unreasonable risk or harm to them and to all participants in and subjects of research, including humans, animals, the environment and cultural objects.
 Participants must not be under any compulsion to participate in research and must be free to withdraw at any time.
-All researchers must familiarise themselves with the University’s Health and Safety policies.
+All researchers must familiarise themselves with and adhere to the University’s Health and Safety policies.

 3. Institutional responsibilities